Foucault's Pendulum: Major themes

-Most books written in this fiction genre seem to focus on the mysterious, and aim to provide their own version of the conspiracy theory.
-Eco avoids this pitfall without holding back on the historical mystery surrounding the Knights Templar.
-In fact, the novel may be viewed as a critique, spoof, or deconstruction of the grand overarching conspiracies often found in postmodern literature, and indeed its very title may well allude to one of postmodernism's key exponents, Michel Foucault.
-Although the main plot does detail a conspiratorial "Plan", the book focuses on the development of the characters, and their slow transition from skeptical editors, mocking the Manutius manuscripts, to credulous Diabolicals themselves.
-In this way, the conspiracy theory provided is a plot device, rather than an earnest proposition.
+Most books written in this fiction genre focus on the mysterious, and provide their own versions of conspiracy theories.
+In contrast, Eco focuses on the historical mystery surrounding the Knights Templar.
+The novel may be viewed as a critique, spoof, or deconstruction of the grand overarching conspiracies often found in postmodern literature.
+The title might allude to one of postmodernism's key exponents, Michel Foucault, though Eco denied this.

+The main plot details a conspiratorial "Plan", but the book focuses on the development of the characters.
+They slowly transition from skeptical editors, mocking the Manutius manuscripts, to credulous Diabolicals (their name for the occult enthusiasts they deal with) themselves.
+The conspiracy theory is therefore a plot device, not an earnest proposition.

 Belbo's writings are a recurrent theme throughout the book.
 The entire book is narrated in the first person by Casaubon, with brief interludes from the files on Abulafia.
 These passages are often eccentrically written, and deal in most part with Belbo's childhood, his constant sense of failure, and his obsession with Lorenza.
 The interludes from his childhood serve as a stark contrast to the mythical world of cults and conspiracies.
 Belbo is extremely careful to not try to create (literature), because he deems himself unworthy, although it becomes somewhat obvious that writing is his passion.
 This attitude of constant subconscious self-abasement fits in with the overall irony focused on in the book, considering that Belbo is eventually consumed by (re)creation of the Plan; one excerpt meant for the unattainable Lorenza reads, "I could not possess you, but I can blow up history."